danielsz/mmailer/README.md

 * `time_interval`: The number of seconds we want to wait between emails.
 We use this value as a ceiling when randomizing.
 * `mail_interval`: After how many emails we wait before continuing.
 * `sleep_time`: How long we wait when we reach the mail interval.
-* `collection`: An array of objects that respond to an :email call.
-In the above example, the objects also respond to :name call.
+* `collection`: An array of objects that respond to an `email` message.
+In the above example, the objects also respond to a `name` message.
 This will prove handy in templates.
 Instead of directly providing the array, it is highly recommended to specify a lambda that returns said array.
 * `template`: The path and filename to the ERB templates for your mail, without suffix.
 For example, "template".
 This means your template files are actually "template.txt.erb" and "template.html.erb" in the current directory.

 ### Templates

 Templates are the body of your mail.
 They use the ERB templating system.
 This means that you have access to each element of your collection inside the template.
-If you're familiar with Rails, you should recognize this.
+If you're familiar with Rails, you should recognize this pattern.
 Based on the collection in the previous example, a sample template would look like this:

 ```ruby
 Dear <%= user.name %>